akka/akka/akka-docs/rst/scala/routing.rst

 make the router deploy its created children on a set of remote hosts; this will be done in round-robin fashion.
 In order to do that, wrap the router configuration in a :class:`RemoteRouterConfig`, attaching the remote addresses of the nodes to deploy to.
-Naturally, this requires your to include the ``akka-remote`` module on your classpath:
+Naturally, this requires you to include the ``akka-remote`` module on your classpath:

 .. includecode:: code/docs/routing/RouterViaProgramExample.scala#remoteRoutees